 - 1. Turbulence Laboratory

 - 2. Fluid Mechanics and Machineries Laboratory

 - 3. Heat Engine Laboratory

 - 4. Boiler and Steam Laboratory

 - 5. Heat Transfer Laboratory

 - 6. Refrigeration and Air Conditioning Laboratory

 - 7. Fuel Testing Laboratory

 - 8. Model Laboratory

 - 9. Design and Drafting Laboratory

 - 10. Applied Mechanics Laboratory

 - 11. Measurement and Control Laboratory

 - 12. Computer Laboratory

 - 13. Material Testing Laboratory

 - 14. Solar Energy Laboratory

-- 15. Bio-Medical Laboratory
+- 15. Bio-Mechanics Laboratory

+- 16. Design process simulation Lab

+- 17. Bio-Fluids Laboratory

+- 18. High Speed Aero Lab

+- 19. CNC Laboratory

 Many of these laboratories are equipped with microcomputers.
-The students are given a first hand practical knowledge in these laboratories, of what they are taught in theory classes as well as of what they are supposed to do afterwards.
+The students are given a firsthand practical knowledge in these laboratories, of what they are taught in theory classes as well as of what they are supposed to do afterwards.
+The undergraduate students can have handson experience of cutting-edge computational facilities.
+The graduate and undergraduate Computer Laboratory host a large number of networked workstations for the students to hone their programming, computer aided design and other software skills.
+For computational research, the graduate computer lab is also equipped with high performance computing facility.

-A wide range of computation facilities are available to undergraduate students.
-A good number of PCs are available in the Computer Laboratory of the department to make the students skilled in computer.